 Students should make an appointment with their DoS to discuss plans for university.
-Those interested in applying to either Oxford or Cambridge (Oxbridge) should arrange to see Mat Carmody as soon as possible.
-Simon Horner, Head of Science, oversees applications for Medicine, Veterinary Medicine and Dentistry.
+Those interested in applying to either Oxford or Cambridge (Oxbridge) should arrange to see Mat Carmody (mat.carmody@mpw. ac.uk) as soon as possible.
+Simon Horner (simon.horner@mpw.ac.uk), Vice Principal (Academic), oversees applications for Medicine, Veterinary Medicine and Dentistry.
 Applicants for Art College or Creative Arts degrees should consult the Head of Art, Greg Ioannou.
-The college UCAS Co-ordinator is Gareth Davies who is also available to offer advice on applications.
+The college UCAS Co-ordinator is Duncan Chamberlain who is also available to offer advice on applications.